calgoheen/cChorus/README.md

 cChorus is a simple chorus audio effect plugin available in VST3, AU, and CLAP formats for Mac and Windows, built using C++ and JUCE.

+You can find the actual DSP code for this effect in the [cgo_modules](https://github.com/calgoheen/cgo_modules/tree/main/cgo_processors/effects) repository.

 This project is inspired by the chorus audio effect found in a popular DAW.

 ## Build Instructions